You are carrying too much.

 The alternative is learning plus release.
 Extract what the experience actually taught.
 Name the specific lesson.
 Then release the fantasy that you should have been more than you were.
 You did your best with what you had.
 That is all anyone can do.
 Holding yourself to a standard you could not possibly have met in the past is not accountability.
 It is cruelty.
 And cruelty toward yourself never produces better outcomes than self-compassion does.
 (Related: You Are Not Your Past.)

-Chapter IIIWhose expectations are you actually carrying?
+Chapter IVWhose expectations are you actually carrying?

 The expectations you carry were often handed to you.
 Your parents' idea of success.
 A partner's definition of enough.
 Society's image of how you should live.
 You never agreed to these.
 Yet you carry them as if they were your own.
 The weight you carry in the form of unexamined expectations is among the heaviest because it feels invisible.
+Reparenting yourself can help translate an inherited rule into the care, choice, or protective limit needed now.

 Question every expectation.
 Ask three things: "Did I choose this?
 Does this serve me?
 Is this mine?"
 If the answer is no, the expectation was inherited, not chosen.
 It can be released.
 Not rebelliously.
 Just recognized as not yours.
 The release is emotional burden release, a correction of an accounting error that has been costing you for years.

-Research on psychological ownership, including work by Jon Pierce and colleagues at the University of Minnesota, documents that behaviors driven by internalized externalexpectations produce different outcomes from behaviors chosen internally.
+Research on psychological ownership, including work by Jon Pierce and colleagues at the University of Minnesota, documents that behaviors driven by internalized external expectations produce different outcomes from behaviors chosen internally.
 The internally chosen version sustains.
 The inherited version produces resentment, burnout, and the specific feeling of living someone else's life.
 Identifying which is which is the first step to putting the inherited ones down.
 (Related: What Others Think.)

 Old identity is the heaviest weight because it feels like self.
 The person you used to be.
 The limitations you used to accept.
 The beliefs about what was possible.
 That identity feels safe because it is familiar.
 But it is a cage you have outgrown, and the familiarity is how the cage keeps you inside.